![]() |

 Get Employee Buy-In

 Some employees may see productivity tracking as a threat to their jobs.
-You need to make sure that you are upfront with your employees as to why you’re tracking them.
+You need to ensure you are upfront with your employees about why you're tracking them.

-The more that they understand that productivity tracking is to see how things can be done better, they’ll understand that productivity tracking isn’t some Big Brother type of activity.
+The more they understand that productivity tracking is to see how things can be done better, the more they'll know that productivity tracking isn't some Big Brother type of activity.

 You can start by getting them involved in the process.
-Ask them what their biggest block are when it comes to being productive in the workplace.
-You can also get their opinion
+Ask them what their biggest block are when it comes to workplace productivity.
+You can also get their opinion.

-You might find that you have too many distractions in the office or that some employees are better off working remotely.
+You might have too many distractions in the office or that some employees are better off working remotely.

 Review Results and Make Necessary Changes